danmorper/NLP/README.md

             1. Constructs a content string that prompts the AI model to identify and extract the financial details including the amount and currency.
             2. Makes an API call to the AI service using the same model, passing the constructed content as input.
             3. Receives the response and updates the amount and currency attributes with the extracted data.

+# similarity_search.py

+The `EmbeddingsDB` class utilizes `chromadb` for storage and retrieval, and `ollama` for generating text embeddings.

+## Attributes

+- **pdf_reader**: An instance of a PDF reader class that provides access to document parts (text chunks) from a PDF file.
+- **client**: A `chromadb.Client` object used to interact with the ChromaDB database.
+- **collection**: A collection within the ChromaDB database where the embeddings and document data are stored.
+The collection is named after the PDF file and configured for cosine similarity operations.

+## Methods

+- **__init__(self, pdf_reader=None)**:
+  - Initializes the `EmbeddingsDB` instance.
+If a `pdf_reader` is provided, it attempts to create a new collection in the database named after the PDF file.
+If the collection already exists, it prompts the user to overwrite or reuse the existing one.
+  - Parameters:
+    - **pdf_reader**: An optional parameter that accepts an instance of a PDF reading class.
+It is essential for fetching text data from PDFs.

+- **get_embedding(self, text)**:
+  - Generates an embedding vector for a given piece of text using the `ollama` model specified (`llama3`).
+  - Parameters:
+    - **text**: The text for which an embedding is required.
+  - Returns:
+    - A vector representation of the text, suitable for similarity comparisons and indexing.

+- **add_documents_to_db(self)**:
+  - Adds documents to the ChromaDB database along with their embeddings.
+It iterates over each document part provided by the `pdf_reader`, generates embeddings for each part, and stores them in the database.
+  - Raises:
+    - **ValueError**: If the `pdf_reader` is not initialized, a ValueError is raised.

+- **query_documents(self, query_text, n_results=3)**:
+  - Queries the database for documents that are similar to the given text based on their embeddings.
+  - Parameters:
+    - **query_text**: The text to query against the database.
+    - **n_results**: Optional.
+The number of results to return.
+Defaults to 3.
+  - Returns:
+    - A list of documents from the database that are most similar to the query text.